andrasq/node-qdlist/README.md

 Items are kept on a circular linked list, with the list itself being the terminal node.

+`qdlist` exposes its internal linked list manipulation functions to help build other fast data structures.

 API - List operations
 ---------------------